atw1020/sente/docs/tutorial/sgf.rst

 In addition to containing a record of the sequence of moves in a game, SGF files contain metadata associated with the games.
 This metadata might include things like the name of the black player, the Komi the match was played with or a point on the board marked with a circle.
 Each such piece of metadata is called a "property" in the SGF file format.
-Each property has a two-capitol-letter code associated with it that uniquely identifies that property.
+Each property has a two-capitol-letter code associated with it that uniquely identifies that property called the "property code".
-For example, the "KM" property records the Komi of the game.
+For example, the "KM" property code refers to the place where the komi of the game is recorded.

 A full list of all legal properties and descriptions of them may be found at `this red-bean archive <https://www.red-bean.com/sgf/properties.html>`_.
 A partial list of properties is given below.